futtetennista/IntroductionToFunctionalProgramming/RWH/src/Ch26/docs/BeingLazyWithConsciousness.md

 `(Right . mkBFilt)`: this is equivalent to `\x -> Right (mkBFilt x)` (using [eta-expansion](https://en.wikipedia.org/wiki/Lambda_calculus#.CE.B7-conversion)) and to `\pair -> let bfilt = mkBFilt pair in Right bfilt` if we massage the lambda a bit.
-Here `bfilt` needs again to be evaluated so again the easiest thing to do is to add a bang pattern: `\pair -> let !bfilt = mkBFilt pair in Right bfilt`.
+Here `bfilt` needs to be evaluated so again the easiest thing to do is to add a bang pattern: `\pair -> let !bfilt = mkBFilt pair in Right bfilt`.
 A quick note for all the eta-reduce freaks out there (I put myself in the category and I made the following mistake myself): beware that the